 Even though it’s very healing, we resist leaning into gratitude because there is a misconception that we’re supposed to suck it up buttercup: push down your real feelings, put on a smile and be thankful for what you have.
 I don’t know about you, but I don’t find that very helpful.

 Eventually, Lisa came to the understanding that gratitude does not mean you deny the hurt or the struggle.
 You still need to embrace those important human emotions.
+You can watch the conversation HERE.

 You are always allowed to feel hurt, anger, resentment and sadness.
 In fact, you need to feel those emotions in order to move through the grief and come out on the other side.
 Gratitude doesn’t erase those emotions, it simply allows you to heal in a healthy way.